Uganda: A Local to Global Experience

 Robert Broce, PhD, LCSW

-Assistant Professor, Department of Social Work
+Associate Professor, Department of Social Work

-Dr. Broce is an Assistant Professor of Social Work at Appalachian State University.
+Dr. Broce is an Associate Professor of Social Work at Appalachian State University.
 He teaches practice with Individuals and Families courses and his research focuses on preventing youth violence.
 Dr. Broce has been a clinical social worker since 2000 and he has had a variety of practice experiences including residential and outpatient treatment for mental health and substance use, crisis intervention, and positive youth development programs.
 He loves spending time outdoors and traveling with his family of eight, youth in the community, and his students.

 Kristin Harmon, LCSW